dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 - `SUPERBLK` The memory address of the superblock structure.
 The superblock contains metadata about the filesystem, like its size, status, and other information

 - `TYPE` The type of filesystem mounted.
-This could be ext4, xfs, sysfs, proc, etc., depending on the specific filesystem
+This could be ext4, xfs, sysfs, proc, etc. depending on the specific filesystem

 - `DEVNAME` The device name associated with the mount.
 This could be a physical device (like /dev/sda1) or a virtual device (like none for certain special filesystems)

 - `DIRNAME` The directory on which the filesystem is mounted.
-This is the path where the filesystem is accessible.
+This is the path where the filesystem is accessible

 ## Investigate Kernel Panics

 The first step in diagnosing a kernel crash is to examine the backtrace, which shows the sequence of function calls leading up to the crash.
 This is crucial for pinpointing the exact location in the kernel code where the panic occurred.

-### If the backtrace shows a kernel panic, investigate the cause
+### If the Backtrace Shows a kernel Panic, Investigate the Cause

+Review the backtrace for any functions or modules that might have caused the crash.
+Pay attention to the final few function calls before the panic, as these often provide clues about the root cause:

 ```bash
 bt -a
 ```

-Review the backtrace for any functions or modules that might have caused the crash.
-Pay attention to the final few function calls before the panic, as these often provide clues about the root cause

-### Check the logs for OOM killer activity
+### Check the Logs for OOM Killer Activity

-Out-of-memory (`OOM`) situations can trigger the kernel to kill processes to reclaim memory, which might lead to instability or crashes
+Out of memory (`OOM`) situations can trigger the kernel to kill processes to reclaim memory, which might lead to instability or crashes.

+Identify any logs related to the `OOM` killer, If found note which processes were terminated and consider whether these `OOM` events correlate with the timing of the crash:

 ```bash
 crash> log | grep -i "oom"
 ```

-Identify any logs related to the `OOM` killer, If found note which processes were terminated and consider whether these `OOM` events correlate with the timing of the crash.

 ### Check Networking Issues

 Network interface problems can contribute to kernel crashes, especially if they cause critical system services to fail.

+Check the list of network devices and their IP addresses, Look for any interfaces that are down or have unusual configurations, Also note any network-related logs:

 ```bash
 crash> net